-Bette Davis, Warner Bros.' top female box office attraction from the mid-1930s to the late 1940s, is Turner Classic Movies' “Summer Under the Stars” performer-of-the-day this Wednesday, August 3.
-TCM will be presenting 12 Bette Davis movies, in addition to the 2005 documentary Stardust: The Bette Davis Story.
-(See further below Bette Davis Movie Schedule.)
+Bette Davis, Warner Bros.’ top female box office attraction from the mid-1930s to the late 1940s, is Turner Classic Movies’ “Summer Under the Stars” performer-of-the-day on Aug.
+3. TCM will be presenting 12 Bette Davis movies, in addition to the 2005 documentary Stardust: The Bette Davis Story.
+(See further below TCM’s Bette Davis movie schedule.)

 Unfortunately, none of TCM’s Bette Davis movies is a local premiere.
 So, don’t expect anything rare like The Bad Sister, Seed, The Menace, or Way Back Home.
 Or, for that matter, Connecting Rooms, Bunny O’Hare, The Scientific Cardplayer, or Wicked Stepmother.
 (Luigi Comencini’s The Scientific Cardplayer, co-starring Alberto Sordi, Joseph Cotten, and Silvana Mangano, is an interesting film; hopefully, TCM will get a hold of it one of these days.)